"We don't have plan B because there is no planet B."

 2019 Global Family Office Trends in Sustainable Investing

 Our multi-family office is pitched every month, like your family office, by armies of traditional fund managers looking for new allocations and LPs who are suddenly slipping in a couple of ESG slides into their powerpoint decks (a practice which is referred to as “Greenwashing”) and telling us their fund is now "green."
 So how should your family office engage allocate more capital to ESG and sustainable investing?
 As a family office, we applaud your desire to move the needle forward with your own impact investments.
-To help your family office understand the current trends, and navigate the scores of wealth advisors, asset managers, fund managers, and now hedge fund managers who are all coming calling with new "green" ESG funds and sustainable investments, we have complied a short list (a cheat sheet if you will) that outlines the current trends in ESG and sustainable investing, as follows:
+Sustainability is now one of the greatest business opportunities of our generation, we agree.
+However, to help your family office understand the real current trends, and navigate the scores of wealth advisors, asset managers, fund managers, and now hedge fund managers who are all coming calling with new "green" ESG funds and sustainable investments as a way to goose their AUM, we have complied a short list (a cheat sheet if you will) that outlines the current trends in ESG and sustainable investing, as follows:

 (1).
 The Fight for Data: Global family offices want to understand the non financial impact of their portfolios and are calling for better data to measure investment strategy and impact measurement.
 ESG integration allows family offices to look deeper into their investments and understand performance.
 There is also an increased demand for data between family office portfolio companies over time.
 Family offices are also looking to appreciate how their portfolios are making a difference, and they are demanding more sophisticated metrics on how to measure their investments.